svaderia/GujjuCoders/_posts/2017-03-20-welcome-to-gujjucoders.md

 ## General structure
 You can use `_drafts` folder for your unfinished blog.
 Do read about it.
-Fork this repo and work on it locally than send a pull request.
+Fork this repository and work on it locally than send a pull request.
 Don't commit unfinished work.
-You can use [stash](https://www.git-tower.com/learn/git/ebook/en/command-line/branching-merging/stashing#start) for this.
+You can use
+[stash](https://www.git-tower.com/learn/git/ebook/en/command-line/branching-merging/stashing#start) for this.
-Before you run it for first time install ruby, jekyll and its dependecies using following code.
+Before you run it for first time install ruby, jekyll and its dependencies using following code.
 {% highlight bash %}
 sudo apt-get install ruby-full sudo gem install jekyll